-Note: this is a stateful command and the specified implementation accommodations apply to it.
+NOTE: this is a stateful command and the specified implementation accommodations apply to it.

-- Authenticator on receiving such enumerateCredentialsGetNext subCommand returns with following parameters: - user (0x06): PublicKeyCredentialUserEntity

-- credentialID (0x07): PublicKeyCredentialDescriptor - publicKey (0x08): public key of the credential in COSE Key format - credProtect (0x0A): credential protection policy - largeBlobKey (0x0B): the contents, if any, of the stored largeBlobKey.
+- Authenticator on receiving such enumerateCredentialsGetNext subCommand returns with following parameters: - user (0x06): PublicKeyCredentialUserEntity - credentialID (0x07): PublicKeyCredentialDescriptor - publicKey (0x08): public key of the credential in COSE_Key format - credProtect (0x0A): credential protection policy - IargeBlobKey (0x0B): the contents, if any, of the storedlargeBlobKey. - thirdPartyPayment (0x0C): present only if the authenticator supports the thirdPartyPayment extension.
+True if the credential is third-party payment enabled, false otherwise.

-Note: when enumerating credentials, platforms SHOULD take the opportunity to perform large-blob garbage collection if applicable.
+NOTE: when enumerating credentials, platforms SHOULD take the opportunity to performlarge-blob garbage collection, if applicable.

 6.8.5.
-DeleteCredential§
+DeleteCredential